microsoft/playwright/README.md

 We are the same team that built Puppeteer.
 Puppeteer proved that there is a lot of interest in the new generation of ever-green, capable and reliable automation drivers.
 With Playwright, we'd like to take it one step further and offer the same functionality for **all** the popular rendering engines.
 We'd like to see Playwright vendor-neutral and shared goverened.

-With Playwright, we are making the APIs more testing friendly as well.
-We are taking the lessons learned from Puppeteer and incorporate them into the API, for example, user agent / device emulation is set up consistently on the `BrowserContext` level to enable multi-page scenarios, `click` now waits for the element to be available and visible by default, etc.
+With Playwright, we are making the APIs more testing-friendly as well.
+We are taking the lessons learned from Puppeteer and incorporate them into the API, for example, user agent / device emulation is set up consistently on the `BrowserContext` level to enable multi-page scenarios, `click` waits for the element to be available and visible by default, there is a way to wait for network and other events, etc.

-Playwright also aims at being even more cloud-friendly.
-Rather than a single page, `BrowserContext` abstraction is now central to the library operation. `BrowserContext`s are isolated, they can be either created locally or provided by the server-side factories.
+Playwright also aims at being cloud-native.
+Rather than a single page, `BrowserContext` abstraction is now central to the library operation. `BrowserContext`s are isolated, they can be either created locally or provided as a service.

 All the changes and improvements above would require breaking changes to the Puppeteer API, so we chose to start with a clean slate instead.
-Due to the similarity of the concepts and the APIs, migration between the two is still a mechanical task.
+Due to the similarity of the concepts and the APIs, migration between the two should be a mechanical task.

 **Q: What about the [WebDriver](https://www.w3.org/TR/webdriver/)?**

-WIP
+We recognize WebDriver as a universal standard for the web automation and testing.
+At the same time we were excited to see Puppeteer affect the WebDriver agenda, steer it towards the bi-directional communication channel, etc. We hope that Playwright can take it further and pioneer support for numerous PWA features across the browers as they emerge:

 - [*capabilities*] With Playwright, we aim at providing a more capable driver, including support for [mobile viewports](https://developer.mozilla.org/en-US/docs/Mozilla/Mobile/Viewport_meta_tag), [touch](https://developer.mozilla.org/en-US/docs/Web/API/Touch_events/Using_Touch_Events), [web](https://developer.mozilla.org/en-US/docs/Web/API/Web_Workers_API/Using_web_workers) & [service workers](https://developer.mozilla.org/en-US/docs/Web/API/Service_Worker_API), [geolocation](https://developer.mozilla.org/en-US/docs/Web/API/Geolocation_API), [csp](https://developer.mozilla.org/en-US/docs/Web/HTTP/CSP), [cookie policies](https://web.dev/samesite-cookies-explained/), [permissions](https://developer.mozilla.org/en-US/docs/Web/API/Permissions_API), [accessibility](https://developer.mozilla.org/en-US/docs/Web/Accessibility), etc.

-- [*reliability*] Playwright's communication with all the browsers is event-driven, based on the [full-duplex](https://en.wikipedia.org/wiki/Duplex_(telecommunications)) transport, which eliminates the need for polling.
-(Polling is one of the greatest sources of test flakiness).
+- [*ergonomics*] We continue the trend set with Puppeteer and provide ergonomically-sound APIs for frames, workers, handles, etc.

+- [*reliability*] With Playwright, we encourage `setTimeout`-free automation.
+The notion of the wall time is incompatible with the operation in the cloud / CI.
+It is a major source of flakiness and pain and we would like to provide an alternative.
+With that, Playwright aims at providing sufficient amount of events based on the browser instrumentation to make it possible.

+**Q: What browser versions does Playwright use?**

+- *Chromium*: Playwright uses upstream versions of Chromium.
+When we need changes in the browser, they go into the browser directly and then we roll our dependency to that version of Chromium.
+As of today, we update Chromium as needed or at least once a month.
+We plan to synchronize our npm release cycle with the Chromium stable channel cadence.

+- *WebKit*: Playwright makes a number of modifications to `WebCore` and `WebKit2` in order to extend WebKit's remote debugging capabilities and support the full set of Playwright APIs.
+It also modifies the `Minibrowser` embedders to allow headless operation and headful debugging on all platforms.
+We use WebKit2 in a modern process isolation mode, enable mobile viewport, touch and geolocation on non-iOS platforms, etc. etc.

+  We'd like to switch to the upstream-first mode of operation, so we will be offering all of the WebKit patches for review upstream.
+Until then, they can be found in the `browser_patches/webkit` folder.

+- *Firefox*: Playwright makes a number of modifications to Firefox as well.
+Those are adding support for content script debugging, workers, CSP, emulation, network interception, etc. etc.

+  Similarly to WebKit, we'd like to offer all of those for review upstream, for now they can be found in the `browser_patches/firefox` folder.

 **Q: Is Playwright ready?**